richgayle/clicky-game-hw15/README.md

+# Clicky-game
-# clicky-game-hw15
+clicky-game-hw15

-Clicky Game
-Overview
-For this assignment, you'll create a memory game with React.
+Clicky Game Overview For this assignment, you'll create a memory game with React.
 This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.

-Commits
-Having an active and healthy commit history on GitHub is important for your future job search.
+Commits Having an active and healthy commit history on GitHub is important for your future job search.
 It is also extremely important for making sure your work is saved in your repository.
 If something breaks, committing often ensures you are able to go back to a working version of your code.

 Committing often is a signal to employers that you are actively working on your code and learning.